 9 month students are required to have $3375 paid before arrival and the remaining balance paid before December 30th.
 Summer students are required to have paid the full amount for your term to be paid a month prior to your arrival.

 DO YOU ONLY TAKE A CERTAIN NUMBER OF PEOPLE?

-Unfortunately we have to limit the number of people we can take based on available housing, so please be sure to get your application in as soon as possible.
+Unfortunately, spots are limited as deemed by available housing.
+Be sure to get your application submitted as soon as possible.
 Priority in space will be given toward those who apply first.

 IS THERE AN AGE REQUIREMENT FOR THE SCHOOL OF MINISTRY?

 Yes.
 Students need to be at least 18 years old and no older than 30.